NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Data Synchronization

-You can extend the default Wild Apricot fields beyond the five fields shown above through the "Synchronization" tab under "WAWP Settings".
+You can extend the default Wild Apricot fields beyond the five fields shown above through the "Synchronization Options" tab under "WAWP Settings".
 See the screenshot below for an illustration.

 <img width="802" alt="Screen Shot 2021-08-16 at 1 52 31 PM" src="https://user-images.githubusercontent.com/8737691/129623578-5e025faa-5064-47bc-a731-2e4dcdad4c14.png">